 Coming in to this field trip primed with some understanding of Traditional Ecological Knowledge (TEK), we appreciated the impact of tribes in the Olympic peninsula.
 At the Lower Elwha Klallam Hatchery we visited on day one, we saw the use of a hatchery as a nursery for salmon, rather than a fish farm.
 The TEK of this practice stresses the importance of a healthy fish population, not just for the sake of fishing.

-Also on the first day, when Rebecca Paradis spoke to us at the mouth of the Elwha River, she mentioned one of the ways that tribal governance of the area allows different management tactics.
+Also on the first day, when Rebecca Paradis spoke to us at the mouth of the Elwha River, she mentioned one of the ways that tribal governance of the area allows for different management tactics.
 To learn what the fish are eating, her organization knocks them out and forces up their stomach content.
 The typical procedure to knock out a fish involves a chemical which is shown to be carcinogenic to humans, but because of tribal governance, they are able to use clove oil instead to the same effect, even though it is not an approved fish medication by the USFWS.
 This example of TEK at work highlights the creative solutions utilized under tribal governance.

 On the way into and out of La Push on day two we drove past the future site of the Quileute village.
 On either side of the road, swaths of the forest have been cut to make way for the government and public structures that will be built there.
 Moving a town is a massive undertaking, and the Quileute are making it happen to protect themselves from projected sea level rise and the expectation of increasing tsunami risk.
 This strategy emphasizes the unified community aspect of TEK, how the Quileute can come together and move villages.

 The second day held another TEK lesson for the first year students, and that is in the cultural significance of whales to the Makah people, as we saw on our tours of their museum.
-Whaling is a sensitive subject in the global community, but the museum tours explained the central figure whales serve to the Makah people; their culture is largely based in their place as a whaling people.
+Whaling is a sensitive subject in the global community, but the museum tours explained the vital role that whales serve to the Makah people; their culture is largely based in their place as a whaling people.
 When asked to at least reduce the whale’s suffering, the Makah hunters on the 1999 whale hunt killed the gray whale faster than any human had done before, according to Spencer, one of the guides, showing their ability to rise to the challenge.

 These lessons in Traditional Ecological Knowledge framed our trip to the Olympic Peninsula, and the lessons have been significant players in our coursework once back at Evergreen.
 The perspectives provided, like the trip itself, will stay with us until long after we have all left the MES program.